theo546/my-arch-setup/README.md

 $ exit
 ```

-Add the boot options in `sbupdate.conf`, this command will automatically fetch the UUID of the LVM partition and add the boot flags for AppArmor and set the kernel loglevel to 3.
+Add the boot options in `sbupdate.conf`, this command will automatically fetch the UUID of the LVM partition, add the boot flags for AppArmor and set the kernel loglevel to 3.
 ```
-sed -i 's/#CMDLINE_DEFAULT=""/CMDLINE_DEFAULT="cryptdevice=UUID='"$(blkid -s UUID -o value /dev/sda2)"':cryptlvm:allow-discards root=\/dev\/vg\/root resume=\/dev\/vg\/swap rootflags=subvol=@ rw loglevel=3 rd.udev.log_priority=3 i915.fastboot=1 rd.systemd.show_status=false systemd.show_status=false quiet splash apparmor=1 lsm=lockdown,yama,apparmor"/g' /etc/sbupdate.conf
+sed -i 's/#CMDLINE_DEFAULT=""/CMDLINE_DEFAULT="cryptdevice=UUID='"$(blkid -s UUID -o value /dev/sda2)"':cryptlvm:allow-discards root=\/dev\/vg\/root resume=\/dev\/vg\/swap rootflags=subvol=@ rw loglevel=3 rd.udev.log_priority=3 rd.systemd.show_status=false systemd.show_status=false quiet splash apparmor=1 lsm=lockdown,yama,apparmor"/g' /etc/sbupdate.conf
 ```
 *Note:* if you are using an HDD or if you do not wish to use TRIM for "security reasons", remove the `allow-discards` option.
 *Note2:* if you do not wish to use the hibernation feature, remove the `resume` option.
+*Note3:* add the `i915.fastboot=1` option if you are using an integrated GPU of an Intel CPU.
+*Note4:* add the `nvidia-drm.modeset=1` option if you wish to use Wayland with an NVIDIA graphics card.

 Set the ESP dir in the `sbupdate.conf` as `/efi`:
 ```